danmayer/coverband/README.md

 By default Coverband has assumed you are trying to track your application code usage not all the supporting framework and library (Gems) code usage.
 There has been some good points and reasons folks want to track library usage, for example to find out which Gems they aren't actually using in production.
 See some of the discussion on [issue 21](https://github.com/danmayer/coverband/issues/21).

-* Using the Coverage Collector
+How to collect gem usage with Coverband:

 * use the `safe_reload_files` feature to add the path of all gem files you wish to track
 * --- or ---
 * ensure you call `Coverband.start` before loading all your gems
    * while possible this is currently hard as Rails and most environments load your whole Gemfile
-      * looking for an improve and easier way to support this.
+   * we are looking for an improve and easier way to support this.

 ### Verbose Debug / Development Mode